 - Assign automatically partners to the messages processed in your environment.

-- Extract partner infos directly from the messages processed in your environment.
+- Extract partner Infos directly from the messages processed in your environment.

 - Make searches, or get statistics based on your partner (ex: give me all the invoices sent to Colruyt).

-- Be compliant to GS1.
+- Be compliant with GS1.

 Partners and gateways are different concepts.
-The Partner is really the entity involved in the communication (typically a company), while the Gateway represents a technical way of reaching this partner (e.g. "send an email to address firstname.lastname@example.org", or "Place files on ftp server of mypartner.com").
+The Partner is really the entity involved in the communication (typically a company), while the Gateway represents a technical way of reaching this partner (e.g. "send an email to address email@example.com", or "Place files on FTP server of mypartner.com").

-You can have multiple gateways to connect to the same partner (e.g.: invoices must be sent by email, while orders must be sent via ftp).
+You can have multiple gateways to connect to the same partner (e.g.: invoices must be sent by email, while orders must be sent via FTP).

 A simple gateway can also be used to communicate with multiple partners.
-For example, I could setup an Email gateway IN email@example.com that all my clients are allowed to use to send me an order.
+For example, I could set up an Email gateway IN firstname.lastname@example.org that all my clients are allowed to use to send me an order.
 In this case, the sender (partner IN) will just be written in the order.